-Client Advisor Ryan Niedbalski is the focus of our spotlight for the month of May.
+Client Advisor Ryan Niedbalski is the focus of our spotlight for May 2018.
 In his role at the firm, he works to understand client needs and develops investment, estate, and financial planning strategies to best meet clients’ current and long-term goals.
 He takes pride in helping clients learn how to put their hard-earned savings to work and see their legacies develop.
 An alum and a lifelong fan of Louisiana State University, Ryan is busy on autumn Saturdays watching Tiger games.

 At Mission Wealth we talk to people all the time about what their goals and aspirations are.
 So what’s on your bucket list?